lancewilhelm/nvim-dashboard-vscode/README.md

 ## Usage

 Adjust the settings to add your own hotkeys, logo, and messages.
 This may require some knowledge of the [VS Code API](https://code.visualstudio.com/api) and how to modify your settings JSON file.
+You may need to reload the window to see changes ("Developer: Reload Window" in the command palette).

 ## Plans